EpicStuff/certbun/README.md

 Porkbun's minimalist Certbot alternative leaves the certificate generation to Porkbun and simply downloads certs to the location of your choosing, then reloads your web server with the command of your choosing.

 ## Why?

 Automated SSL cert generation software such as Certbot can be tricky to set up, especially if you want a wildcard certificate, which requires DNS access, or you use an unusual web server.
 Porkbun already has a massive certificate generation infrastructure, and a certificate API.
 You can let Porkbun handle the hassle of generating the certificate, and use certbun to pull it via the API and install it locally.

-## Before you install
-We recommend [manually downloading the certificate bundle](https://kb.porkbun.com/article/71-how-your-free-ssl-certificate-works) and getting it working with your web server first, before trying to automate the process via certbun.
-Once your web server is reliably serving HTTPS traffic with no issue, you can automate the renewal process with certbun.

 ## Installation